Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 $14m will be shared between Melbourne Zoo, Werribee Open Range Zoo, Healesville Sanctuary and Phillip Island Nature Parks to ensure they can continue to operate and retain permanent staff until it‘s safe to open their doors again

-Extra resources will be made available to kindergartens to help children learning at home during the COVID-19 pandemic with the announced $900,000 in grants for new programs and extra staffing at kinders not yet receiving funding through the $160 million School Readiness Funding initiative
+Extra resources will be made available to kindergartens to help children learning at home during the COVID-19 pandemic with the announced $900,000 in grants for new programs and extra staffing at kinders not yet receiving funding through the $160m School Readiness Funding initiative

-The Government announced the "Victorian Higher Education State Investment Fund", a $350 million fund which will support universities with capital works, applied research and research partnerships.
+The Government announced the 'Victorian Higher Education State Investment Fund', a $350m fund which will support universities with capital works, applied research and research partnerships.

 Multicultural and multifaith support